ArthurLuciani/serpy/README.md

 The information below pertains to original `serpy`.
 Usage of `serpy2` is very similar.
 More documentation needed (#todo).
 For now, refer to the example scripts and the `serpy2` code.

 ### Using Server
+#### Start the server
 ```Python3
 s = Server(adr, port, nb_conn, encoding).start()
 ```
-### Retrieving the child Connection objects from the Server
+#### Retrieving the child Connection objects on the server
-When a socket connects itself with the server, the server creates a connection object with the new socket it has created.
+When a client connects itself with the server, the server creates a connection object with the new socket it has created.
 To retrieve those Connection objects there are several methods
  - `Server.getConnection()` :
  Returns a new Connection object from the new connection queue.
 This method will block if there is no new connection in queue
  ```Python3